County of Santa Barbara

 Commercial (C-3);

-No. 23GPA-00001), including community and area plans, as applicable, of the Santa Barbara
+23GPA-00001), including community and area plans, as applicable, of the Santa Barbara County

-County Comprehensive Plan; and Orcutt Community Plan Policies LU-O-6 and KS33-1, to
+Comprehensive Plan; and Orcutt Community Plan Policies LU-O-6 and KS33-1, to change the

 COUNTY EXCUTIVE OFFICER’S RECOMMENDATION: POLICY